 For the purposes of this section “common usage” means a method that is demonstrated to be in use by an offset project using the same protocol type (e.g., U.S. Forests, livestock, etc.) on the compliance or voluntary market in the U.S. at the time of adoption of the Compliance Offset Protocol version.

+Monitoring Period for Sequestration Projects.
+A sequestration Offset Project Operator must continue to monitor, report, and verify information for the full duration of the project life, which includes the 100-year period after final offset credit issuance.

+An offset project enters its monitoring period after its crediting period has ended and it has not renewed for an additional crediting period.
+Prior to the end of a crediting period, an Offset Project Operator may end its crediting period and enter its monitored period by submitting a letter to the offset project registry the project is listed under and CARB stating that it will no longer seek registry offset credits or ARB offset credits and go into the monitoring period.
+The letter must clearly identify the project, its Offset Project Operator, and the start date of its monitoring period.
+The letter must be signed by a Primary Account Representative or Alternate Account Representative on the Offset Project Operator’s tracking system account.

+An Offset Project Operator or, if applicable, Authorized Project Designee, for an offset project in its monitoring period must continue to submit Offset Project Data Reports to maintain continuous reporting pursuant to section 95976(d).
+If the Offset Project Operator or Authorized Project Designee fails to submit an Offset Project Data Report, then the Offset Project will terminate, and forest owners will be required to submit to CARB appropriate compensation for early project termination pursuant to section 95983(c)(4).

+An Offset Project Operator and, if applicable, Authorized Project Designee for an offset project in its monitoring period must continue to obtain offset verification services for its Offset Project Data Reports according to the schedule in section 95977(d).

 NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.

 95977.
 Verification of GHG Emission Reductions and GHG Removal Enhancements from Offset Projects.

 General Requirements.
-An Offset Project Operator or Authorized Project Designee must obtain the services of an ARB-accredited verification body for the purposes of verifying Offset Project Data Reports submitted under this article.
+An Offset Project Operator or Authorized Project Designee must obtain the services of an ARB-accredited verification body when verifying Offset Project Data Reports submitted under this article.

 Schedule for Verification of Non-Sequestration Offset Projects.
-The verification of GHG emission reductions for non-sequestration offset projects that produce greater than or equal to 25,000 metric tons of GHG reductions must be performed on a Reporting Period basis and cover the Reporting Period for which the most recent Offset Project Data Report was submitted unless otherwise specified in a Compliance Offset Protocol.
-For Reporting Periods in which an Offset Project Data Report for a non-sequestration offset project shows that the offset project produced fewer than 25,000 metric tons of GHG reductions in a Reporting Period, the Offset Project Operator or Authorized Project Designee may choose to perform verification that covers two consecutive Reporting Periods, even if for the subsequent Reporting Period the offset project produced greater than or equal to 25,000 metric tons of GHG reductions.
-If an Offset Project Data Report results in zero GHG emission reductions, the Offset Project Operator or Authorized Project Designee may defer verification until the offset project produces an Offset Project Data Report that no longer results in zero GHG emission reductions.
+For registry offset credits or ARB offset credits to be issued for a Reporting Period, offset verification services must be performed on a Reporting Period basis and cover the Reporting Period for which the most recent Offset Project Data Report was submitted unless otherwise specified in a Compliance Offset Protocol or unless an Offset Project Data Report submitted pursuant to section 95976(d)(2) reports fewer than 25,000 metric tons of GHG reductions.
+For Reporting Periods with fewer than 25,000 metric tons verification may be deferred to the next reporting period such that that verification covers at most two consecutive Reporting Periods.
+For non-sequestration offset projects, offset verification services is not required for a Reporting Period for which the Offset Project Operator and, if applicable, Authorized Project Designee are not seeking registry offset credits or ARB offset credits.